Frankie's Mine Train

-Frankie's Mine Train is a steel roller coaster located at Frontier City and Six Flags Great Escape and Hurricane Harbor, which are both Six Flags parks.
+Frankie's Mine Train is a steel roller coaster located at two Six Flags theme parks in the United States.

-The roller coaster is located in the park's respected Timbertown section.
+Installations

 Frontier City

 The park was reacquired by Six Flags in 2018, which brought the end of their former kids area to a new Timbertown for the 2019 season.
 Frontier City announced that the Wild Kitty a similar style roller coaster, was to be removed in advance for the new attractions.
 Frankie's Mine Train was then built at the former location of Wild Kitty, the same model that is found at Six Flags Great Escape.

 Six Flags Great Escape

 In 2005 The Great Escape debuted the Looney Tunes National Park: a Looney Tunes themed children's area which included eight new children's rides, including Road Runner Express the park's seventh roller coaster, and a re-themed restaurant as well as a cartoon walk-through.
 Replaces the old Jungleland area.
 In late 2010, Six Flags began the process of removing licensed theming from attractions.
 The Great Escape terminated several licenses including their license with Looney Tunes.
 Looney Tunes National Park was renamed and rethemed to Timbertown, including a new name for Road Runner Express.